Honoring Our Rainbow Baby

-I found out I was pregnant with Rosie just six weeks after my second miscarriage.
+I found out I was pregnant with my youngest just six weeks after my second miscarriage.
 I hadn’t even had a normal period yet.
 It was a shock, and although a welcome one, it took me a long time to emotionally connect to the pregnancy.

 After two back-to-back losses, without much time to heal in between, I was very cautious about getting “too attached.”
 I was so prepared to lose the baby that I barely let myself hope.

 I was lucky to have a really good midwife.
 At my 12-week appointment, she noticed that I seemed a little down for someone who was entering the second trimester of a much-wanted pregnancy.